 How Much Do You Need in Your Emergency Fund?

-Ideally, though, you want to end up with an amount that can cover between three to six months’ worth of living expenses.
-This will help you cover the costs of living during periods of job loss, personal injury or other financially debilitating events.
+Ideally, aim to save enough to cover three to six months of living expenses.
+This will provide security during periods of job loss, injury, or other financial challenges.

 How To Build an Emergency Fund